 To lower your chances of getting toxoplasmosis:

 - Don’t eat undercooked meat or raw eggs.

 - Keep away from cat litter and cat poop.

 - Avoid insects, such as flies, that have been around cat poop.

 HIV.
 Almost all U.S. children under age 13 who have HIV got it from their mothers during pregnancy.
-If you are HIV-positive, tests might not show that your baby has it at birth, but it can show up later, even after he is 6 months old.
-He might have symptoms like delayed growth, pneumonia, or swollen lymph nodes and abdomen.
+If you are HIV-positive, tests might not show that your baby has it at birth, but it can show up later, even after they are 6 months old.
+They might have symptoms like delayed growth, pneumonia, or swollen lymph nodes and abdomen.

 If you have HIV and are pregnant or planning to become pregnant, anti-retroviral medications can help lower your chances of passing the virus on to your baby.